jbuchbinder/jbuchbinder.github.com/source/quotes/index.md

 "It is the divine comedy.
 We all root for the Devil when he is on our side and curse him when he is not." - Chris Viens (on moral relativism and "Batman")

+"All people know the same truth.
+Our lives consist of how we choose to distort it." - Woody Allen (from *Deconstructing Harry*)

 ## Healthcare

 "Even if you don’t have health insurance in America, you get taken care of.
 That could be defined as universal health care." – Tom Thompson, HHS Secretary, [as quoted by Senator Tom Daschle][1] as an example of politicians being out of touch with the realities of healthcare.